-When companies wish to divest an unincorporated part of their business they typically restructure the same in a prior moment through a carve-out process (notably demerger operations which can, under certain circumstances, rely on tax neutrality provisions and generally avoid consent from third parties such as customers and suppliers).
-Court-approved schemes in insolvency or reorganisation proceedings have also gained popularity in distressed transactions, notably debt-equity swaps in real estate assets and related businesses (hospitality, logistics).
+When companies wish to divest an unincorporated part of their business, they typically restructure the same in advance through a carve-out process.

+Court-approved schemes in insolvency or reorganisation proceedings have also gained popularity in distressed transactions, notably debtequity swaps in real estate assets and related businesses (hospitality, logistics).

-In terms of process, auction sales are becoming more common, notably in larger deals; by encouraging competition between potential bidders, auction sales typically make the transaction more seller friendly (through improvements in price, as well as more favourable terms in warranties and indemnities).
+In terms of process, auction sales are becoming more common, notably in larger deals; by encouraging competition between potential bidders, auction sales typically make the transaction more seller-friendly (by improving the price, as well as offering more favourable terms in warranties and indemnities).